This post may contain affiliate links. Read our disclosure policy here.

 What is The Best Vinegar for Salad Dressing

-Balsamic vinegar has a deep flavor with slightly sweet notes and makes a great Balsamic vinaigrette.
-White wine vinegar and champagne vinegar are milder, adding a nice flavor to salads, without being overwhelming.
+Vinaigrette recipes call for oil and vinegar.
+While oil and other ingredients don’t change too much, vinegar gives its profile flavor to vinaigrettes.
+Balsamic vinegar has a deep flavor with slightly sweet notes; white wine vinegar and champagne vinegar are milder, adding a nice flavor to salads, without being overwhelming.
 You can also make a champagne vinaigrette.

 How to Make White Wine Vinaigrette